timy90022/One-Shot-Object-Detection/README.md

 ## Test

-If you want to evlauate the detection performance of res50 model on coco test set.

-You can train by yourself or download the models from [Google Drive](https://drive.google.com/file/d/1O1AQtjozgpdtuETGE6X4UItpqcVPUiXH/view?usp=sharing) and unzip them into the ```./models/res50/```.
+If you want to evlauate the detection performance of ResNet50 model on COCO test set, you can train by yourself or download the models from [Google Drive](https://drive.google.com/file/d/1O1AQtjozgpdtuETGE6X4UItpqcVPUiXH/view?usp=sharing) and unzip them into the ```./models/res50/```.

-Simply run:
+Simply run

 ```bash
 python test_net.py --dataset coco --net res50 \